1992 Nobel Prize in Literature: Laureate

+Pre-announcement speculations

+In 1992, among the favorites speculated to win the prize were Irish poet Seamus Heaney (awarded in 1995), Trinidad-born V. S. Naipaul (awarded in 2001), Flemish-Belgian Hugo Claus, Portuguese José Saramago (awarded in 1998), Canadian Robertson Davies, Latvian Vizma Belševica, Estonian Jaan Kross and Danish Villy Sørensen.

 Reactions

-In 1992, among the favorites speculated to win were Seamus Heaney (awarded in 1995), V. S. Naipaul (awarded in 2001), Hugo Claus, José Saramago (awarded in 1998), Robertson Davies, Vizma Belševica, Jaan Kross and Villy Sørensen.

 Stephen Breslow of University of Tampa had since the mid-1980s predicted that Walcott would become a Nobel laureate in literature and explained that the likely reasons why Swedish Academy chose Derek Walcott was because his work had "a strong regional voice that transcends its topical locality, through the depth and breadth of its poetic resonance and through its global human implication."
 It was Walcott's ability to be more than just "exotic" that brought his work critical attention.
 Breslow explains that "Walcott has merged a profound, rhapsodic reverie upon his remote birthplace – its people, its landscape, and its history – with the central, classical tradition of Western civilization."
 This ability shows the importance of multiculturalism and literary mastery to the Swedish Academy.
 Walcott's works represent how different cultures can enrich one another to produce even more compelling works.

 A. James Arnold, director of New World Studies at the University of Virginia and organizer of the conference "Stories of American Identities: 500 Years After the Columbian Encounter," said: "The selection of Walcott seems already somehow inevitable.
 Of all the writers in the Western world, he's the one who ties us together best.
 From the Native Americans through the Europeans and the descendants of Africans, he moves apparently effortlessly but with great art from his small island across space and time.
 He gives enormous breadth and depth to our experience in the Americas."

 Some critics complained that Walcott was chosen for political correctness reasons as much as for his poetry, but Herbert Leibowitz, editor of Parnassus: Poetry in Review, said, "He will be a popular choice in the poetry world.
 He has one of the most wonderful ears of any poet now writing."